Preparing For The USMCA

 Also remember that while the Merchandise Processing Fee (MPF) in the U.S. is waived if you make your claim at the time of import, it will not be refunded.
 While the MFP ranges roughly between $25 and $500 per import, for some importers that can add up to a significant amount of money.

-Additional Resources **The information provided above has been collated from a variety of resources.
+**The information provided above has been collated from several resources.
 I believe in giving recognition where it is due and would like to thank David Noah at Shipping Solutions, and the lovely folks at Cozen for their hard work in putting together this information so we are able to disseminate it easily to our clients.

 Contact Gaia Maurer by emailing me at GMaurer@exemplarcompliance.com to discuss what services we can render that would make this process easier for your company.